teserakt-io/e4wasm-demo/README.md

 # E4Wasm demo

-This repository is a demonstration application using the [E4 Go client library](https://github.com/teserakt-io/e4go), behind WebAssembly bindings, allowing to exposes E4 to JavaScript in a web browser.
+This repository is a demonstration application using the [E4 Go client library](https://github.com/teserakt-io/e4go), behind WebAssembly bindings, allowing to expose E4 to JavaScript in a web browser.

 It contains:
 - WebAssembly bindings to the E4 Go client library (under [./bindings/e4wasm.go](./bindings/e4wasm.go))